tensorflow/docs/site/en/api_docs/python/tf/GradientTape.md

 <a href="../tf/GradientTape.md#jacobian"><code>GradientTape.jacobian</code></a>.
 The output, as well as intermediate activations,
 are lower dimensional and avoid a bunch of redundant zeros which would result in the jacobian computation given the independence assumption.

+Note: Unless you set `persistent=True` a GradientTape can only be used to compute one set of gradients (or jacobians).

 #### Example usage: